-sym_environment env INOUT Pointer to the SYMPHONY environment. int index IN The index of the variable to be modified.
+sym_environment env int index INOUT IN Pointer to the SYMPHONY environment.
+The index of the variable to be modified.
 Note that, it has to be at most the number of columns.
+Return values: FUNCTION_TERMINATED_NORMALLY FUNCTION_TERMINATED_ABNORMALLY Function invoked successfully.
+Function invoked unsuccessfully.